By Simona from Rome, Italy

 During January 2014 she was kept in hospital for ten days, she repeated the endoscopic exam, and they found some eosinophil cells (eosinophilic esophagitis is an allergic inflammatory condition of the esophagus) and low levels of vitamin D.

-During the 2013-2014 school year, she missed more than 90 day of classroom for the above pains and symptoms.
+During the 2013-2014 school year, she missed more than 90 days of the classroom for the above pains and symptoms.

 In July 2014 the endocrinologist/gynecologist suspected endometriosis and decided to give her a contraceptive (Claire), but through NMR analysis everything appeared negative.